pu2clr/SI4735/examples/SI47XX_08_RDS/README.md

 ## SI47XX_03_RDS_TFT_ILI9225

 This sketch uses an Arduino Pro Mini, 3.3V (8MZ) with a [SPI TFT from MICROYUM (2" - 176 x 220)](https://github.com/Nkawu/TFT_22_ILI9225/wiki) based on ILI9225 driver.
+The Arduino library used to control that display device is MCUFRIEND_kbv.
+Please, install it before start working with this sketch.

 It is also a complete radio capable to tune LW, MW, SW on AM and SSB mode and also receive the regular commercial stations.
+It is important to know the SSB support works on SI4735-D60 and SI4732-A10 devices.

 1. Encoder to tune stations;
 2. Band selection via push buttons
 3. AM, FM and SSB;
 4. LW, MW and SW;
-5. FM/RDS/RBDS;
-6. Bandwidth filter;
+5. Bandwidth filter;
-7. BFO Control;
+6. BFO Control;
-8. VFO/BFO switching via encoder push button;
+7. VFO/BFO switching via encoder push button;
-9. 12 SW bands + one from (1.7MHz to 30MHz).
+8. 12 SW bands + one from (1.7MHz to 30MHz);
-10. Frequency step switch (1, 5, 10, 100 and 500KHz KHz);
+9. Frequency step switch (1, 5, 10, 100 and 500KHz KHz);
+10. FM/RDS functions.

 ### Wire up and functions